List of Di-Gata Defenders characters: Lady K'Tahsh

-Her final task was leading her army of sigal slayers and S'ii to the defenders Dojo to obliterate them once and for all.
-However using the power of the two ancient sigils Erik causes an earthquake causing K'Tahsh to fall below to her death taking the crystal that controls the sigal slayers with her.
+Her final task was leading her army of sigal slayers and S'ii to the defenders Dojo to eliminate them once and for all.
+However, using the power of the two ancient sigils, Erik causes an earthquake that causes K'Tahsh to fall to her death along with the crystal that controls the sigal slayers.

-Her Guardian is a giant cybernetic bull, Taurius.
-She mostly uses it as a mount.
+Her Guardian is a giant cybernetic bull, Taurius, who she mostly uses as a mount.